 The fact is, farmers want what’s best for their business (more on that in a minute), and many of them are leaping forward with technology in ways that might surprise you.

 In some respects, this segment has a greater need for real-time information than the rest of us who take it for granted.
-I’ve learned, for example, that when farmers have “down time” while sitting in a GPS-guided tractor for a few hours, they may use that time to check commodity prices on their smartphone and do other research online that will influence their daily decisions.
+I’ve learned, for example, that when farmers have “down time” while sitting in a GPS-guided tractor for a few hours, they may use that time to check commodity prices, listen to an agriculture podcast, and do other research online that will influence their business decisions.

 This is an opportunity for us to reach growers when and where it matters, whether it’s an update on their grain contract’s performance, or a relevant paid search ad that puts the right product in front of a serious prospect.
 This is also further evidence for the need to provide mobile-friendly websites, email design that displays well on all major devices and email clients, faster page load speeds, and where applicable, dedicated mobile apps.